temuller/personal_website/content/project/hostphot/index.md

   focal_point = "Smart"
 +++

-Here I present the analisys of DES SNe with PISCOLA.
-The idea of this book is to show the whole process of working in a project and making the whole analysis as transparent as possible.
+I have developed HostPhot during my postdoc at ICE, Barcelona, with the help of Lluís Galbany.
+The main purpose of this code is to do local and global photometry for the host galaxy of SNe Ia, although it can be used for other purposes.

 _Press the tag below to see more examples_